stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

 So, we rerecorded it.
-And, we had-- we ended up with a-- a-- an a lot stronger episode.
+And, we ended up with an a lot stronger episode.

 #### TIM